andfanilo/streamlit-echarts/README.md

 });
 ```

+The JS code needs to be a one-liner.
+You can use Javascript minifiers like https://javascript-minifier.com/ or https://www.minifier.org/ to transform your Javascript code to a one-liner.

 - **height** / **width** : size of the div wrapper
 - **map** : register a map using the dedicated `Map` class